sontungexpt/better-diagnostic-virtual-text/README.md

 - **Ease of Use**: Simple setup and configuration.
 - **Beautiful UI**: Customizable colors, icons, and more.
 - **Toggleable**: Enable and disable with vim.diagnostic.enable/disable commands.
+- **Performance**: Optimized for speed and efficiency.
+Only updates virtual text when necessary.

 ## Installation